Become a Legal Assistant

 What Will I Learn?

 Westmoreland’s Paralegal program offers affordable learning and is offered for the convenience of people with busy schedules.
-Many classes are presented using Desire 2 Learn (D2L), which allows instructors and students to interact from their own homes, providing a relaxed environment for learning.
+Instruction is offered via Zoom, which allows instructors and students to interact in real time from their own homes, providing a relaxed environment for learning.

 Students are not required to appear on campus for paralegal classes but instead can view them from any location with internet access.
 All lecture sessions are recorded for viewing later if students are unable to attend the lecture when presented.